top of page

 • Diagnosed as crazy

 And is it any wonder that this was one of their biggest fears?
-Etymonline.com lists “crazy” as an adjective, or describing word, that originated in the 1570s as a word for “diseased” or “sickly.”
-While this is no longer a true definition of the word, the definition assigned a decade later wasn’t much better.
+According to Etymonline.com, “crazy” originated in the 1570s as a term for “diseased” or “sickly.”
+While this definition has evolved, the meaning assigned a decade later wasn’t much better.

 But can a person really be crazy?